 Follow the track from the Otira confluence along the bush fringes on the TL of the Taramakau to where it comes out onto an old 4WD trail.
 This is followed to Pfeifer Creek which is usually dry bed where it enters the Taramakau.
 A track enters the bush on the TR about 500m up the creekbed continues up to Lake Creek.
 It follows the TL of Lake Creek and around the southern edge of the Lake through some magnificent 40m high stands of Red Beech.
 When the top of the Lake is reached you turn left at the turnoff on the low bush saddle and drop down a steep face into the Otehake riverbed.
 This bit is getting quite overgrown and needs a good trim.

 The track to Koropuku Hut starts on the bank opposite to where the Kaurapataka track hits the River, the entrance marked by a large orange triangle.
 The River is relatively easy to ford at normal flows, but rapidly becomes uncrossable when levels rise.
 The track follows a long spur up to the tussock line and is marked mostly with red permolat.
 The top end passes through some delightful gnarled and mossy silver beech forest.
-The trail is in good condition, with the odd bit of fresh windthrow.
+The trail is in good condition, currently.
 There is no water from the river to the first tarn at the 1160m contour.
 There are great views from above the bushline of Lake Kaurapataka and Mts.
 Alexander and Pfeifer.

-Note: A few folk heading from Koropuku Hut to the Otehake valley have had problems locating the top entrance of the track down.
-What seems an obvious line is not the right one.
-Instead, just before dropping down to the last tarn at 1150m, you need to climb up to the spur on the TL via an easily missed track.
+Note: A few folk have had problems locating the top entrance of the track down into the Otehake.
+An obvious looking line is not the right one.
+Instead of dropping down to the last tarn at 1150m, you need to climb up to the spur on its TL via an easily missed track.
 The route to the bushline drops off this spur, with the entrance marked with a large orange triangle.